burningwave/core/README.md

 # Retrieving placeholdered items from map and properties file

-With **IterableObjectHelper** component it is possible to retrieve items from map by using place holder or not.
+With **IterableObjectHelper** component it is possible to retrieve items from map by using placeholder or not.
 In the following example we are going to show how to retrieve strings or objects from **[burningwave.properties](#configuration-1)** file and from maps.

 **[burningwave.properties](#configuration-1)** file:
 ```properties